Building as an Organism: Understanding the Integrative Process Credit in LEED v4 Projects

 - Explain why integrative design is the key to cost-effective, high performance green buildings and LEED projects.

-- Understand how to obtain input from key stakeholders and members of the design team before schematic design begins.
+- Obtain input from key stakeholders and members of the design team before schematic design begins.

 - Convey the importance of integrating technology with natural systems rather than superimposing it on natural systems.